26 Best Virtual Games to Play on Zoom

 Time: 10-15 minutes | Players: 5-20 people | Materials: Music playlist, speakers

-Play 10-15 second clips of songs.
-Participants guess the artist and song title.
-Mix decades and genres for broader appeal.
+How to Play: Play 10–15 second clips of songs and have participants guess the artist and title.
+Keep score individually or in teams.
+Mix decades and genres to make the game fun for everyone.

-Tip: Include theme rounds like 90s hits, movie soundtracks, or songs with colors in the title.
+Pro Tip: Add themed rounds like 90s hits, movie soundtracks, or songs with colors in the title to keep it fresh.

 Extended Team Building Games (20-40 Minutes)